-Heavy Menstrual Bleeding Treatment In McKinney, TX
+Heavy Menstrual Bleeding Treatment in McKinney, TX

 Menstruation is the monthly vaginal bleeding women experience as the uterine lining is shed.
 Every month, an ovary releases an egg that travels down the fallopian tube to the uterus.
 If the egg is not fertilized, the egg and lining of the uterus are shed, resulting in menstruation.
 The average menstrual period lasts from 3 to 5 days, although it can vary from person to person and month to month.